 As reported in Table 1, I find that the North American trading bloc has had relatively large effects on all five categories of trade, especially intra-bloc trade, which was 57 percent higher because of the bloc.
-For trade with non-members, the bloc's effects were varied, affecting the members' trade with Japan differently from their trade with the rest of the world.
+For trade with nonmembers, the bloc's effects were varied, affecting the members' trade with Japan differently from their trade with the rest of the world.
 Specifically, because of the bloc, member imports from the rest of the world were 18 percent higher, while member imports from Japan were 17 percent lower.
-Also, member exports to the rest of the world and to Japan was more than twice the effect on exports to the rest of the world.
+Also, member exports to the rest of the world and to Japan were both lower because of the bloc, although the 37 percent decrease in exports to Japan was more than twice the effect on exports to the rest of the world.

-As shown in Table 2, combining the negative effects that the North American bloc had on both directions of trade with Japan indicates that the bloc led to a decrease in total trade of \$53 billion in 1997, or 25 percent of members' total trade with Japan.
-Because the North American bloc is by far the most important RTB from Japan's perspective, this represented a significant decline in Japanese trade with the world.
-Specifically, because of the North American bloc, total Japanese exports and imports were, respectively, 5.4 percent and 9.2 percent lower, implying a 7 percent decrease in Japanese total trade with the world.
+As shown in Table 2, combining the negative effects that the North American bloc had on both directions of trade with Japan indicates that the bloc led to a decrease in total trade of US\$53 billion in 1997, or 25 percent of members' total trade with Japan.
+Because the North American bloc is by far the most important